top of page

 sky.jpeg

-We’ll trace a portion of the footsteps of the 104 brave souls who escaped an angry mob of anti-abolitionists in Utica in 1835, embarked on an Erie Canal lumber barge to Canastota, and climbed the trail to Peterboro where they formed the New York State Anti-Slavery Society.
-Learn more...
+Walk with us and trace a portion of the footsteps of 104 abolitionists who escaped an angry pro-slavery mob in Utica in October 1835, embarked on a barge to Canastota, and climbed the hills to Peterboro, where they formed the New York State Antislavery Society.
+The Lingo Family singers will perform 19th C. reform songs.
+Buses are provided for folks who need a lift all or part of the way.

 Smithfield Community Center